ultravnc/UltraVNC/uvnckeyboardhelper/uvnckeyboardhelper/ReadMe+.txt

 uvnckeyboardhelper.ico
     This is an icon file, which is used as the application's icon (32x32).
-    This icon is included by the main resource file uvnckeyboardhelper.rc.
+    This icon is included by the main resource file uvnckeyboardhelper+.rc.

 small.ico
     This is an icon file, which contains a smaller version (16x16) of the application's icon.
-This icon is included by the main resource file uvnckeyboardhelper.rc.
+This icon is included by the main resource file uvnckeyboardhelper+.rc.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: